-The Drop-In Program is currently full and not taking new participants at this time.
-The program may open again in the Spring.
+The Drop-In Program is currently at capacity though you may request to be added to the Drop-In waitlist.
+The program recently re-opened to the first round of waitlisted individuals.
 Current Drop-In Program users may continue to use the program.

 This program provides weekly studio time for people experienced in clay and high-fire (cone 10) ceramics and who are self-sufficient.
 Space is available on a first-come-first-served basis.
 Although it is unlikely, space may be limited.
 No pre-registration is required just come at any point during the Drop-In session time to work.

 Newcomers, please allot about 15 minutes at your first session for a studio orientation.

 Make yourself welcome at Ruby’s by following the Drop-In Procedures & Rules listed below

 Monday 6 – 9pm Tuesday 1 – 4pm *Wednesday 6 – 9pm Friday 10am - 1pm Saturday 1 – 4pm

 (Note: *Except the last Wednesday of most months when our community meetings take place)